connorobrien/Pygen/README.md

 <h3> Authentication </h3>

-In order to run this program, you’ll must register it as an app in a Spotify for Developers account.
+In order to run this program, you must register it as an app in a Spotify for Developers account.
 [You can create an account here](https://developer.spotify.com/dashboard/).

 Once you’ve registered it as an app, Spotify will provide you with a unique “Client ID”, “Client Secret”, and 'Redirect URI' for the app.
 These are necessary to authorize your application to fetch data from Spotify.
 [More details about Spotify’s authorization process can be found here.](https://developer.spotify.com/documentation/general/guides/authorization-guide/)